-You will require grade 6 in both English Language and English Literature, or combined English in addition to the general entry requirements.
+You will require grade 6 in preferably English Language and English Literature, or combined English in addition to the general entry requirements.

-Unit 1 - Language and the individual
+Language and the individual

-This unit aims to introduce learners to language study, exploring textual variety.
+This aims to introduce learners to language study, exploring textual variety.
 This area of study introduces learners to methods of language analysis to explore concepts of audience, purpose, genre, mode and representation.

-Unit 2 - Language varieties
+Language varieties

-This unit aims to allow learners to explore language variety.
+This aims to allow learners to explore language variety.
 Learners will study the key concepts of audience, purpose, genre and mode and will explore language in its wider social and geographical contexts.
 Learners will study varieties of English within the British Isles.
-This unit also requires learners to study social attitudes to, and debates about, language diversity.
+This also requires learners to study social attitudes to, and debates about, language diversity.

-Unit 3 - Language, the individual and society
+Language, the individual and society

-This unit aims to introduce learners to language study, exploring textual variety and children's language development.
+This aims to introduce learners to language study, exploring textual variety and children's language development.
 This area of study introduces learners to methods of language analysis to explore concepts of audience, purpose, genre, mode and representation.
 It also introduces learners to the study of children's language development, exploring how children learn language and how they are able to understand and express themselves through language.

-Unit 4 - Language diversity and change
+Language diversity and change

-This unit aims to allow learners to explore language diversity and change over time.
+This aims to allow learners to explore language diversity and change over time.
 Learners will study the key concepts of audience, purpose, genre and mode and will explore language in its wider social, geographical and temporal contexts.
 They will explore processes of language change.
 This part of the subject content also requires learners to study social attitudes to, and debates about, language diversity and change.

-Unit 5 - Language in action
+Language in action

-This unit aims to allow learners to explore and analyse language data independently and develop and reflect upon their own writing expertise.
+This aims to allow learners to explore and analyse language data independently and develop and reflect upon their own writing expertise.